-We give the detailed sharing protocol for WQSS in appendix B. The outline of the procedure is as follows:
+We give the detailed sharing protocol for WQSS in appendix D. The outline of the procedure is as follows:

-The dealer encodes a number of zero states using a quantum polynomial code, and transmits the shares to the players using the authenticated channel from section 3.

-- 2. The players and the classical TTP collectively test that the states are zeros, and are correctly encoded via transversal random sums. - The players use the shared zero states to create a shared EPR pair.
+- 1. The dealer encodes a number of zero states using a quantum polynomial code, and transmit the shares to the players using the authenticated channel from section 4. - 2.
+The players and the classical TTP collectively test that the states are zeros, and are correctly encoded via transversal random sums. - 3.
+The players use the shared zero states to create an shared EPR pair.
 Half of it is returned to the dealer, who decodes it and teleports his state through the EPR pair.

-Lemma 4.1.
+Lemma 5.1.
 If the dealer is honest, the protocol is secure.